royalh23/bubble-sort/README.md

-This Ruby project implements the bubble sort algorithm.
+This Ruby program implements the bubble sort algorithm.